ehanahamed/ehdotfiles/hyprlandRice/README.md

    - see [`https://wiki.archlinux.org/title/GNOME/Keyring#Launching_gnome-keyring-daemon_outside_desktop_environments_(KDE,_GNOME,_XFCE,_...)`](https://wiki.archlinux.org/title/GNOME/Keyring#Launching_gnome-keyring-daemon_outside_desktop_environments_(KDE,_GNOME,_XFCE,_...))
      - I added `dbus-update-activation-environment --all` and `gnome-keyring-daemon --start --components=secrets` as `exec-once`s in my `hyprland.conf`
  - `seahorse` - gui for keyring thingy
+ - `xorg-xhost` - some apps using xwayland need it for polkit to work, but don't require it as a dependency

 ### Audio